Best for Protection in the Bathroom

 |Fall Detection||Not available||Not available||Not available|

-Life Alert customers can download the company’s mobile app for extra coverage.
-Using the mobile app, if the user has an emergency and is not wearing their device, or simply finds using the phone is easier, they can contact the monitoring center via the app.
-They may also use the app in situations when they feel unsafe and would like a virtual escort, and an operator will stay on the line with them until they feel safe or are out of the uncomfortable situation.
+Those interested in extra emergency coverage can download Life Alert’s mobile app.
+If the user has an emergency and is not wearing their device, or simply finds using the phone is easier, they can contact the monitoring center via the app rather than needing to press their personal help button.
+In addition to emergency coverage, the app may also be used as a “virtual escort” service designed for when users are in a situation that makes them feel unsafe.
+When activated, an operator will stay on the line with the caller until they feel safe or are out of the uncomfortable situation.

-Life Alert owns and operates its own monitoring center.
-The center is located in the United States, is UL-listed, and TMA Five Diamond Certified.
-According to the company’s website, the Life Alert monitoring center has helped save over 400,000 lives from catastrophe since 2008.
+Life Alert owns and operates its own U.S.-based monitoring center.
+The center is both UL-listed and TMA Five Diamond Certified.
+According to Life Alert’s website, the monitoring center has helped save over 400,000 lives from catastrophe since 2008.
 Operators are trained to stay on the line with callers until their emergency is resolved and/or help arrives, so seniors are never left stranded without emergency assistance.
-Operators also provide paramedics with the caller’s health information, including crucial information such as medication allergies, and notify the user’s family members during an emergency so they are never left in the dark regarding their loved one’s health.
+Operators also notify the user’s family members during an emergency so they are never left in the dark regarding their loved one’s health.